 - Dining Operators listserv: FINE hosts this listserv through Google Groups as a collaboration tool for dining program directors, chefs, other food service operators, sustainability managers, and community partners engaged in the procurement, preparation and promotion of foods raised, grown, and produced in New England.

 - Contact any FINE Staff Member Directly, or reach Sarah Lyman, Communications Manager, email@example.com

 Resources for Institutional Food Systems

 Now find COVID-19 resources in our searchable database.
 Select "COVID-19" from the list of topics.
-This resource database contains more than 270 resources relevant to New England farm-to-institution, including reports, toolkits, case studies, COVID-19, and more.
+This resource database contains nearly 400 resources relevant to New England farm-to-institution, including reports, toolkits, case studies, COVID-19, and more.